 Today’s digital security cameras are light years ahead of older CCTV analog models.
 But what is the main difference?
 IP (Internet Protocol) cameras digitally transmit a signal, while analog CCTV (closed-circuit television) cameras send footage over a cable the old-fashioned way.
 But these aren’t the only difference between analog vs. IP cameras.
-There are also a host of features in digital, Internet-enabled cameras that older analog CCTV cameras simply lack.
+There are also a host of advanced features in new, digital, Internet-enabled cameras that older analog CCTV cameras simply lack.
 These features give business owners new ways to keep an eye on their properties and deter any malicious activity.
 Here’s what you should know about analog CCTV cameras vs. IP cameras.

 What is the Difference Between IP and CCTV Cameras?

 It’s not just the Internet connectivity that makes the latest generation of security cameras different from older models.
 Here’s one of the biggest differences in analog vs. IP cameras: picture quality.

 IP cameras have a much better picture quality over CCTV analog security monitors.
 We’ve all seen grainy images of criminals in our favorite murder mystery shows.
 If only fictional businesses switched to high-quality IP cameras, these detectives would have a much easier time solving crimes!